Galvy/Template-Samba4-AD/README.md

 # Introduction
 Until today 26/6/2021 there is no a decent Zabbix Template(my own opinion) for monitoring Samba4 AD so i still using Nagios just for this..until today.
 Enjoy!
+This tempalte is tested wind Zabbix Server 5, Centos 7 DC and Zabbix Agent2

 # Installation
 1) install jq with yum or apt install jq

 sudo apt-get install jq

-2) copy samba4_ad.conf in your zabbix-agent etc folder
+2) copy samba4_ad.conf in your zabbix-agent2.d etc folder

-Es: /etc/zabbix/zabbix_agentd.d/samba4_ad.conf
+Es: /etc/zabbix/zabbix_agentd2.d/samba4_ad.conf

 3) add zabbix user to sudo with a tool visudo